AmirAli-Kalbasi/Calcium-Imaging-Signal-Filtering/README.md

 - `fs`: Sampling frequency of the calcium imaging data (default = 1000).
 - `pattern_len`: Length of the pattern used for correlation (default = 50).

+#### Handling Very Noisy Cells
+Very Noisy Cells: In the input (consider_peak), you can define a list (very_noisy_cells) where each element is set to 1 if the signal is not too noisy (i.e., it should be processed normally), or 0 if the signal is too noisy.
+For cells marked as too noisy, the function will rely more on correlation rather than thresholding during filtering, allowing for more aggressive noise suppression.

 ### Output:
 - `filtered_signals`: A matrix of filtered signals, corresponding to the input `signal_data`, with non-relevant portions attenuated.